-As a G Suite administrator for Google Groups, you can add an identifying word or phrase to the end of email addresses of groups created in your Groups service at groups.google.com.
+As a Groups administrator, you can add an identifying word or phrase to the end of email addresses of groups created in the Google Groups app at groups.google.com.

 For example, if you specify the suffix -user-created, and a user creates the group firstname.lastname@example.org, the group email address is email@example.com.

-- Differentiate between groups created in the Admin console and in the Groups service, groups.google.com.
-The suffix is applied only to groups created in groups.google.com.
-To make the suffix stand out on the Groups list in the Admin console, add a hyphen at the beginning of the suffix.
+- Differentiate between groups created in the Admin console and in Google Groups.
+The suffix is applied only to groups created in Google Groups (at groups.google.com).

 - Ensure users don’t create groups with email addresses that you or other administrators might need to use, such as “all@your_domain.com”.